-The 2014 product keynote was held in October with viewers hoping for some upgrades to the ill-fated 2012 Mac Pro.
+The 2014 product keynote was held in October with viewers hoping to upgrade the ill-fated 2012 Mac Pro.
 Instead, we got the iMac 5K, a powerful machine with a new display.
-Touted as having the highest resolution of any display, at the time, Apple was quick to brag about the new timing controller and display panel they had to build from scratch to make such a display work.
+Apple touted it as having the highest resolution of any display at the time.
+The company was also quick to highlight the new timing controller and display panel it built from scratch to make the display work.

-One year later, the 4K model was introduced with various upgrades that were passed to the 5K model as well; like new chipsets, SSD options, and the P3 color gamut.
-Not a huge update, but the wider colors made any who already owned the 2014 model instantly envious.
+One year later, Apple introduced the 4K model with various upgrades also passed to the 5K model.
+These included new chipsets, SSD options, and the P3 color gamut.
+It was an incremental update, but the wider colors made envious many who already owned the 2014 model.

-Also of note is the launch of Apple's new peripherals, all new rechargeable Magic Mouse, keyboard, and trackpad, which were included in the box.
+Also of note was the launch of Apple's new peripherals and an all-new rechargeable Magic Mouse, keyboard, and trackpad, which were included in the box.

-The all-in-one desktops saw a new performance update in March 2019, and while in the iMac Pro shadow, still held strong as the budget-minded pro desktop.
-With the option to go all out and add an i9 processor and new Vega graphics, these computers can still fill most consumers' needs.
+The all-in-one desktops saw a performance update in March 2019.
+While it was in the iMac Pro's shadow, it still held firm as the budget-minded pro desktop.
+With the option to go all-out with an i9 processor and new Vega graphics, these computers can still fill most consumers' needs.

-On August 4, 2020, Apple changed the naming configuration of the two all-in-ones, and are now referred to as the 21.5-inch iMac and 27-inch iMac.
-They retained the same resolutions, but shifted to an all-SSD lineup.
+In August 2020, Apple changed the naming configuration of the two all-in-ones, referring to them as the 21.5-inch iMac and 27-inch iMac.
+They retained the same resolutions but shifted to an all-SSD lineup.

-The 27-inch iMac can be configured with nano-texture glass, just like what is used in the Pro Display XDR for an additional $500.
-This update also included the T2 chip for added security on the 27-inch model.
+The 27-inch iMac could be configured with nano-texture glass, just like what is used in the Pro Display XDR, for an additional $500.
+On the 27-inch model, this update also included the T2 chip for added security.

-From the first iMacs in 1998 all the way to the powerful iMac Pro of today, this desktop computer line has seen a rollercoaster of changes to itself and the company that produces it.
-Upon its release, it was the saving grace that allowed Apple to pull itself away from near bankruptcy and become the company it is today.
+From the first iMacs in 1998 to the powerful M3 iMac of today, this desktop computer line has seen a rollercoaster of changes to itself and the company that produces it.
+Upon its release, it was the saving grace that allowed Apple to pull itself away from near bankruptcy and begin its journey to the company it is today.

 Plastic to Aluminum

 The transition to the sleek aluminum unibody we know today happened from 2006 to 2009.
-The first Intel iMac shipped with a plastic body that was basically identical to the iMac G5 it was replacing.
-It featured a white plastic body and a 17-inch screen.
+The first Intel iMac shipped with a plastic body, essentially identical to the iMac G5 it replaced.
+It had a white plastic body and a 17-inch screen.

-Just like with the MacBook Pro's own transition to aluminum, the very next release in 2007 updated the body to an aluminum design, but maintained the same aspect ratio at 20-inches.
+Like with the MacBook Pro's transition to aluminum, the next iMac release in 2007 updated the body to an aluminum design but maintained the same screen size and aspect ratio.
 The 2009 update slimmed the design down a bit, changed the aspect ratio, increased the screen to 21.5" and made it an aluminum unibody.

-The original iMac G3 ran on PowerPC and each release did so for eight years until the 2006 shift to Intel.
-Steve Jobs introduced the massively popular iMac G3, with its gumdrop design and bright colors, and had four years of updates before Jony Ive moved the line to the white plastic floating monitor design.
+The original iMac G3 – and all subsequent models until 2006 – ran on PowerPC.
+Steve Jobs introduced the massively popular iMac G3 with its gumdrop design and bright colors.
+It saw four years of updates before Jony Ive moved the line to the white plastic floating monitor design.

-The iMac G4 design was also unique to itself with a desk lamp like design, placing the computing components in the "foot" and connecting the screen via a pivoting arm.
-The shift to plain white plastic was jarring, but was the first step in Apple moving into the more business-like silver and space gray colors used now.
+The iMac G4 design was also unique with a desk-lamp-inspired design, placing the computing components in the "foot" and connecting the screen via a pivoting arm.
+The shift to plain white plastic was jarring, but it was also the first step in Apple moving into the more business-like silver and space gray colors it uses today.